JamesHennessy18/SoftwareQualityHandbook/SoftwareQualityHandbook.md

 For more information about DevOps in general and how they work please visit:

 [DevOps introduction and how they work ](https://www.dotnettricks.com/learn/devops/what-is-devops-and-devops-advantages)

+**Key Principles of DevOps:**

+- **Collaboration:** DevOps emphasizes collaboration between teams, breaking down silos between development, operations, and other teams within the organization.

+- **Continuous Integration and Continuous Delivery (CI/CD):** DevOps encourages the use of CI/CD pipelines, which automate the build, testing, and deployment process, ensuring faster delivery of software updates.

+- **Infrastructure as Code (IaC):** IaC enables teams to define and manage infrastructure and configuration as code, making it easier to maintain consistency across environments.
+-
+- **Monitoring and Feedback:** DevOps promotes continuous monitoring and feedback loops, allowing teams to quickly detect and respond to issues.

 **Challenges to DevOps**